 Just because a dinner recipe is easy, doesn’t mean it’s not absolutely AMAZING.

 Paring boneless chicken breasts with fresh vegetables and herbs is just about as good as it gets around here.
-My husband is a lover of all things green and fresh from the garden.
+My son is a lover of all things green and fresh from the garden.
 He got everything he could have wanted in this easy to make chicken dinner.
 Let’s gather the ingredients and make this garden fresh recipe together.

 Tomato and Basil Boneless Chicken Breasts Ingredients: